gruppe-adler/GRAD-Traffic/README.md

 Set `m_bUseCatalog` to `true` in your mission header.
 The system will automatically find all vehicles assigned to the specified faction.

 **Requirements:**
-- Vehicles must have a `FactionAffiliationComponent` with matching `m_sFactionKey`
-- Vehicles must be registered in the Entity Catalog
+- Vehicles must be registered in the faction's Entity Catalog (the CIV faction catalog is populated by default in vanilla Reforger)

 **Pros:** Dynamic, no code changes needed
 **Cons:** Less control over specific vehicle selection